Melvin Jones (Lions Club): Memorials

+A statue of Jones stands in front of the Lions Clubs International headquarters in Oak Brook, Illinois.

 There is a memorial to Melvin Jones, in the form of a fifty-foot spire, in his birthplace of Fort Thomas.

 At Lions headquarters in Dhaka there is a mural and portrait of Melvin Jones by Bangladeshi sculptor Mrinal Haque.

 There is a Melvin Jones Memorial Grandstand in Burnham Park, Philippines.

 There is a Melvin Jones Belvedere (with a view of the Alps on a clear day) at Vignale Monferrato, Piedmont, Italy.

 There is a Melvin Jones Memorial on Avenida Capital de España, 28042 Madrid [40.461999, -3.615861], 5 minutes from the Campo de las Naciones tube station on Metro Linea 8.
 The memorial was erected by the Lions Clubs of Spain Multiple District 116.

 There is a street, Rua Melvin Jones, in Lisbon and in 9 other towns across Portugal.

 There is a street and a school named after Melvin Jones, in Parana, Argentina.

 There is a square, Piazzale Melvin Jones, and bust in Rieti, Italy.